Table of Contents

 Usually, tasks that involve the same sensory modality, say listening to a conversation with a friend while also listening to a lecture on audio, are more difficult to process at the same time.

 Divided attention is therefore easier when the sensory modalities involved are different in the two tasks.
 Additionally, listening to a conversation and understanding it while also eating a meal involves two different sensory modalities but is usually much easier to process than incorporating two tasks that involve visual and auditory perception.
+In other words, performance of the task depends on the number of task related stimuli.
+Listening to a conversation while eating have two different tasks not related to each other.

 One of the easiest ways to study divided attention by neuroscientists is to study our ability to integrate information from two different modalities, say visual and auditory perception tasks.
 One drawback of these experiments is that they involve working memory.
 Retrieving visual memory is usually faster than verbal memory, hence one can expect that integration of information might usually be in favor of faster and stronger integration of visual information.